Announcing the launch of vocab!

 }

-class generic and impose the restriction that
+Now let’s make the Application class generic and impose the restriction that

-the type parameter must be a subtype of Application.State
+the type parameter must be a subtype of Application.State:

 case class Application[S <: Application.State](...) { ... }